Margaret Mitchell Fund for Women

 When Margaret Mitchell passed away on International Women’s Day in 2017 at the age of 92, she left a legacy of advocating for the rights of women and greater economic and social justice for all.

-The Margaret Mitchell Fund for Women was created to support programs and initiatives that promote economic and social justice for women in Vancouver East.
+The Margaret Mitchell Fund for Women was created to support programs and initiatives that promote economic and social justice for women.

 Born in 1925, Margaret Mitchell attended McMaster University and the University of Toronto where she obtained a Master of Social Work degree.
 After travelling and working for the Red Cross, Margaret married in 1957 and she and her husband returned to Canada and settled in Vancouver.

 Margaret pioneered community development in various neighbourhoods including Riley Park, Hastings-Sunrise, Grandview and Strathcona.
 She helped organize public housing, opportunities for people on welfare and coalitions to fight freeways and build cooperative housing.

 Community activism led to politics and in 1979, Margaret was elected to serve as the NDP Member of Parliament for Vancouver East.
 She was re-elected four times and was the critic for Immigration and Housing, Status of Women and Multiculturalism and Citizenship.

 Margaret was a strong advocate for the equality of women.
 Her demands for government action to stop domestic violence became a national concern when male MP's laughed as she addressed the issue in Parliament.
 She pressed to decriminalize abortion, worked with First Nations women for reinstatement under the Indian Act, worked to add Section 28 to the Charter of Rights and Freedoms and pressed for a national childcare program.